josephsmithberger/XogotDocs/Documentation.docc/Manual/plugins/editor/3d_gizmos.md

 ```

 For simple gizmos, inheriting [EditorNode3DGizmoPlugin](https://docs.godotengine.org/en/stable/classes/class_editornode3dgizmoplugin.html#class-editornode3dgizmoplugin)
 is enough.
-If you want to store some per-gizmo data or you are porting a Godot 3.0 gizmo
-to 3.1+, you should go with the second approach.
+If you want to store some per-gizmo data, you should go with the second approach.

 ## Simple approach

 The first step is to, in our custom gizmo plugin, override the [_has_gizmo()](https://docs.godotengine.org/en/stable/classes/class_editornode3dgizmoplugin_private_method__has_gizmo.html#class-editornode3dgizmoplugin_private_method__has_gizmo)
-method so that it returns true when the node parameter is of our target type.
+method so that it returns `true` when the node parameter is of our target type.

 ```
 # ...